Mollet del Vallès: Sites of interest

 The Abelló Museum is a municipal art museum located in Mollet del Vallès, in El Vallès Oriental.[1]
-Opened on 29 March 1999, its principal collection comprises pieces from artist and collector Joan Abelló, which donated his collection to the city in 1996, creating the Joan Abelló Foundation, an independent organisation of the Mollet del Vallès Town Council.
+Opened on 29 March 1999, its principal collection comprises pieces from artist and collector Joan Abelló, who donated his collection to the city in 1996, creating the Joan Abelló Foundation, an independent organisation of the Mollet del Vallès Town Council.
 The museum is located in an Art Nouveau-style building from 1908, of which only the façade has been preserved.